UbiquityRobotics/learn2/docs/ez_map/ez_map_intro.rst

 LiDAR Sensor
 ------------

-EZ-MAP requires a LiDAR for mapping, and all Magni robots come with one pre-installed.
+EZ-Map requires a LiDAR for mapping, and all Magni robots come with one pre-installed.
 We currently offer two LiDAR options:

 - :ref:`Short Range LIDAR <lidar_short_range>` (Magni 6 Mini, and Magni 6 Midi)